 British Board of Film Classification

 The council recognises the BBFC film classifications U, PG, 12, 12A, 15, and 18.

 If you intend to show a film which has not been classified by BBFC please contact us for advice.

 The council reserves the right to censor or restrict any film showings whether the film is classified or unclassified.

 Cinema licences for a moveable building or structure

 If you live in the Belfast City Council area and want to give cinema exhibitions in any moveable building or structure such as a marquee, you will need to apply for a cinema licence.

-You should fill in the supplementary form CL2 on moveable buildings or structures in addition to the main application form CL1, giving us details such as proposed location and land-owner consent.
+You should fill in the additional sections on moveable buildings or structures in addition to the main application sections, giving us details such as proposed location and land-owner consent.

 If you already have a current cinema licence for your moveable building or structure from another council you will not need another licence for it to show films in Belfast.